michael-h-patrianna/chain-offer-exporter-test/README.md

-# Questline Demo - Developer Learning Project
+# ChainOffer Demo - Developer Learning Project

-This project is a **comprehensive learning resource** for developers who need to understand questline concepts and build their own questline viewers using actual database data.
+This project is a **comprehensive learning resource** for developers who need to understand chainoffer concepts and build their own chainoffer viewers using actual database data.
 Rather than copying code directly, developers should study this implementation to understand the underlying patterns and data flows.

 ## 🎯 Purpose & Target Audience

 **This demo is designed for:**
-- Developers building questline systems for production websites
+- Developers building chainoffer systems for production websites
-- Teams integrating questline data from databases into React applications
+- Teams integrating chainoffer data from databases into React applications
-- Anyone needing to understand questline state management, positioning, and rewards systems
+- Anyone needing to understand chainoffer state management, positioning, and rewards systems

 **Key Learning Goals:**
-- Understand how questline data flows from source to display
+- Understand how chainoffer data flows from source to display
 - Learn quest state management patterns (locked → active → unclaimed → completed)
 - Comprehend reward system implementation and state cycling
 - Grasp positioning systems for different component types